MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

     Learn about alternative instructions in [Create an agent](/microsoft-copilot-studio/authoring-first-bot?tabs=web#create-an-agent).

-## Add Prompt in Agent.
+## Add a prompt in an agent

-You can add prompt directly as an action to an agent or add prompt to a topic.
+You can add a prompt directly as an action to an agent, or add a prompt to a topic.
 1. Add as Action in agent:
 ![image](https://github.com/user-attachments/assets/af9a3f8f-e7b9-4cfd-b7fd-8dfedcee0d6a)